powiedl/parseUdemySeiteMitNotizen/README.md

 This component is responsible for rendering a single note.
 It consists of some child components (which only make sense in conjunction with the SingleCard component).

 # Next steps
-* Before I continue with the steps mentioned in the following I will restructure the frontend (just like the-wild-oasis project from Jonas Schmedtmann's excellent "Ultimate React" course - if you are interested in learing React - and even Next.Js - I highly recommend this course to you).
-The overall experience is nearly finished, but the course notes view is from the previous version (which wasn't very beautiful even in the parents eyes) and now it looks even worse, so I will have to do some design tweaking with the notes SingleCard component.
-* display if a note was changed correctly (bugfix)
 * save a changed note at the backend (with this step I will probably add a database to store the information parsed out of the HTML files)

 # Possible future improvements